elbader17/billmobile-repiolon/README.md

 ```
 Note: you need to authorize your mobile device and enable USB debugging by going to **Settings>Developer Options>USB debugging**

-You can also follow the detailed instructions[here](https://facebook.github.io/react-native/docs/running-on-device).
+You can also follow the detailed instructions [here](https://facebook.github.io/react-native/docs/running-on-device).

 If you want to use a virtual device (AVD) you must create it following the steps described in the [official React Native documentation](https://facebook.github.io/react-native/docs/getting-started.html#content): Preparing the _Android device > Using a virtual device_.

-_Note:_Choose the Android and Linux option.
+Note: Choose the Android and Linux option.

 ### Running your React Native application